Evil eye: Around the world

-Belief in the evil eye is strongest in West Asia, Latin America, East and West Africa, Central America, South Asia, Central Asia, and Europe, especially the Mediterranean region; it has also spread to areas, including northern Europe, particularly in the Celtic regions, and the Americas, where it was brought by European colonists and West Asian immigrants.
+Belief in the evil eye likely originated within Indo-European, Mediterranean, and Middle Eastern cultures.
+Probably starting in Sumeria, it spread through the Greco-Roman world, India, Portugal, Spain, northern Europe and North Africa.
+It has, however, not been found in the original folklore traditions of Asia, Sub-Saharan Africa and Native America.
+Only with the arrival of Spanish colonies in the New World, did the belief spread there in particular.

 Belief in the evil eye is found in the Islamic doctrine, based upon the statement of the Islamic prophet Muhammad, "The influence of an evil eye is a fact..."
 [Sahih Muslim, Book 26, Number 5427].
 Authentic practices of warding off the evil eye are also commonly practiced by Muslims: rather than directly expressing appreciation of, for example, a child's beauty, it is customary to say Masha'Allah, that is, "God has willed it", or invoking God's blessings upon the object or person that is being admired.

-A number of beliefs about the evil eye are also found in folk religion, typically revolving around the use of amulets or talismans as a means of protection.
+A 2012 Pew Research Survey found belief in the Evil Eye is still very common in many Muslim majority countries, with majorities in 20 out of the 39 countries surveyed.

 In the Aegean Region and other areas where light-colored eyes are relatively rare, people with green eyes, and especially blue eyes, are thought to bestow the curse, intentionally or unintentionally.
+Thus, in Greece and Turkey amulets against the evil eye take the form of eyes looking back at someone.
+These amulets are known as Greek eyes or Turkish eyes, depending on the region.

+A 2015 Pew Research Survey in Central and Eastern Europe found a Median of 48% of adults reported believing in the Evil Eye, with majorities in Greece (66%), Latvia (66%), Ukraine (60%), Armenia (59%), Moldova (57%), Russia (56%), Bulgaria (55%), Georgia (52%), and Lithuania (51%).

-Thus, in Greece and Turkey amulets against the evil eye take the form of eyes looking back at someone, and in the painting by John Phillip, we witness the culture-clash experienced by a woman who suspects that the artist's gaze implies that he is looking at her with the evil eye.
+In the painting The Evil Eye by Scottish painter John Phillip, we witness the culture-clash experienced by a woman who suspects that the artist's gaze implies that he is looking at her with the evil eye.

 Among those who do not take the evil eye literally, either by reason of the culture in which they were raised or because they simply do not believe it, the phrase, "to give someone the evil eye" usually means simply to glare at the person in anger or disgust.
 The term has entered into common usage within the English language.
 Within the broadcasting industry, it refers to when a presenter signals to the interviewee or co-presenter to stop talking due to a shortage of time.